IDunion/OpenIDIDComm/Code/diddcomm_protocol.md

 ### Roles
 *token_issuer* - Issues the OID access token.

-*token_holder* - Receives the OID access token and presents it via this protocol.
+*token_holder* - Receives the OID access token from the *token_issuer* and presents it via this protocol to the *token_verifier*.

+*token_verifier' - Receives the presented OID access token from the *token_holder* and verifies its validity and association with an OID(4VC/VP) flow.
+The *token_verifier* almost certainly is the *token_issuer*, though it is technically possible, that both roles are represented by different entities.

 ### Protocol URI